CianMRoche/AstroWiki/Stars/Stars - Questions.md

 2. High-mass:
+   The elements on the left represent what is currently being burned in the core, and each lobe on the top is basically the SGB-RBG-helium flash-horizontal branch evolution, but with a different cycle of burning a thing in the core and then shell burning.
 | Stage    | [[HR-diagram#Pre-main sequence\|Pre-MS]] | [[HR-diagram#Main sequence\|MS]]  | maybe a blue loop | Red supergiant | [[Supernovae#Supernova\|Supernova]] | [[Neutron stars#Neutron stars\|NS]] or [[Black holes#Black hole\|BH]] |
 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|
 | Time in stage ($\pu{yr}$) | | $\sim10^{7}$ |  | $\sim10^{6}$ | |   |